Alberta Searching for New Sports Betting, iGaming Board

 Key Takeaways

-• Alberta is recruiting board members for its new Alberta iGaming Corporation, which will oversee the province’s forthcoming competitive online sports betting and casino markets.
+• Alberta is recruiting board members for its new Alberta iGaming Corporation, which will be legally responsible for the province’s yet-to-launch iGaming market.

-• The AiGC will help regulate private-sector operators, aiming to shift gambling activity away from the gray market and toward a regulated system that is similar to Ontario’s model.
+• The AiGC will help regulate private-sector operators, aiming to shift gambling activity away from the grey market and toward a regulated system that is similar to Ontario’s model.

 • The board will guide strategy, oversee operator agreements and revenue management, and help prepare the market for an expected 2026 launch.